-However, researchers have found no evidence that wearing toning shoes leads to improved muscle tone or greater energy expenditure.
-In addition, there are no studies that prove that the shoes improve balance or stability to a great degree.
+However, researchers haven't found evidence that wearing toning shoes leads to improved muscle tone or greater energy use.
+Also, no studies have proved that the shoes improve balance or stability to a great degree.

-In addition, the Consumer Product Safety Commission has received numerous complaints about foot, leg and hip pain associated with these shoes.
-Thus, toning shoes aren't a good fit for anyone who has problems with their feet or legs or has balance issues.
+The Consumer Product Safety Commission has also received many complaints about foot, leg and hip pain associated with these shoes.
+So, toning shoes aren't a good fit for anyone who has problems with their feet or legs or who has balance issues.